-- The Sonoran Shindig is an annual festival celebrating the Sonoran Desert and providing educational and interpretative displays.
+- The Sonoran Shindig is a semi-annual festival celebrating the Sonoran Desert and providing educational and interpretative displays.
 Association members, in addition to setting up their own booth, provide assistance in planning and general set-up and can be called upon to provide some financial assistance for educational displays.

 - Members of the Association often serve as volunteers for various maintenance projects on the Cabeza Prieta National Wildlife Refuge.
 These have included trimming branches along the road, removing weeds, and clean-ups.